 Once you have a good route map through the abyss, which, hopefully this post will give you, sourcing accurate pricing information and antique china values becomes far less difficult.

-Remember, with all its faults, the internet is, without question the most powerful knowledge and networking tool ever invented by mankind, but you have to know how to harness its power and ignore its foibles and snares (Google burn-out, a.k.a.
+Remember, with all its faults, the internet is, without question the most powerful knowledge and networking tool ever invented by mankind to get to know antique china values, but you have to know how to harness its power and ignore its foibles and snares (Google burn-out, a.k.a.
 GBO, being one of them . . . see Stage #3 below).